 As the second quarter rolled around, Oklahoma City was able to find their offense and put up 28 points to the Spurs’ 26.
 Durant had eight points despite being 3/9 from the field, and Dion Waiters had eight points as well off the bench on 3/4 shooting.
 Westbrook was still having issues with scoring but got his teammates involved and did a great job facilitating as he dished out five dimes.
 Tony Parker was looking like his old self and led the Spurs, along with Leonard, with seven points to help San Antonio maintain their lead heading into the break.
 At the conclusion of the first half, the Spurs led 53-45.

 The offensive output remained remarkably high out of the intermission, and the Thunder were able to lead the scoring category, 32-28.
 Durant started to get hot, very hot.
-In the period, he contributed 12 points on 4/7 shooting and 4/4 from the free throw line.
+In the period, he contributed 12 points on 4/7 shooting and 4/4 from the free order tramadol online from mexico throw line.
 Westbrook had his most productive scoring quarter and put up more points (7) than he had in the first half (5); he also added four assists to secure a double-double.
 San Antonio was just as superb, and the only difference came at the foul line where OKC had six makes to San Antonio’s two.
 Leonard, Aldridge, and Parker each had six while Boris Diaw had five off the bench.

 The Thunder trailed 81-77 going into the fourth.
 And then Kevin Durant had his explosion.
 With his mother sitting on the sideline cheering him on, the former MVP took over the fourth quarter and captivated an incredibly raucous hometown crowd.
 Being six-of-six from the field, including two-of-two from three, nothing was able to stop Durant; not even the two-time Defensive Play of the Year could keep him in check.
 In fact, the free throw line was the only thing that gave Durant issues as he shot a very uncharacteristic 3/6.
 As he finished up his 17-point outbreak, the sea of white shirts handed out a deafening ovation that culminated with his mom breaking out a couple of dance moves for her son.